Is Kylie Jenner Engaged To Boyfriend Travis Scott? ‘I’m Already A Maid Of Honor,’ Proclaims Jordyn Woods

 Kylie Jenner and boyfriend Travis Scott may be going strong, but are they ready to walk down the aisle and tie the knot?

-According to a new report, Kylie Jenner and Travis Scott are in a great place and recently got matching tattoos but when it comes to an impending wedding, Jenner’s longtime best friend, Jordyn Woods, claims fans shouldn’t hold their breath.
+According to a new report, Kylie Jenner and Travis Scott are in a great place and recently got matching tattoos, but when it comes to an impending wedding, Jenner’s longtime best friend, Jordyn Woods, claims fans shouldn’t hold their breath.

 “I don’t think anyone’s in a rush to get married,” Woods explained to Life & Style magazine on September 20.